 Our achievements, partners and key people Learn more about GenV’s collaborative partnerships with leading universities, institutes, and service providers, and meet the people who help to bring our exciting vision to life.

-Read more Play me Together we can transform the health and wellbeing of an entire generation.
-GenV is a sophisticated research project with a simple goal: A better approach to child health, development and wellbeing in Victoria.
-Through information shared from Victoria’s families and world-class research practice, together we can shape a future where all children can grow to be their best, and all parents can enjoy their best health.
-For parents Contribute to better health and wellbeing outcomes for Victoria's children and parents Over a two-year period, we’re asking parents of newborns across the whole of Victoria to be a part of GenV by safely and securely sharing information with us about themselves and the health and development of their newborn.
-For the first time ever, this will give us a complete picture of the health and wellbeing of a whole generation, allowing us to unlock discoveries that improve the lives of all families.
-Find out more For Health Professionals A once in a generation chance to accelerate solutions for health and wellbeing This generation faces increasing rates of complex health and development problems.
-GenV aims to accelerate discoveries that will improve the lives of children and the adults, now and tomorrow.
-To achieve this, we need parents of newborns to choose to share their information with us to give us an inclusive and precise understanding of health and wellbeing across Victoria.
-We hope clinical staff will support GenV and advocate for us.
-Find out more How does GenV work?
+Read more Play me Together we can transform health and wellbeing.
+Join over 120,000 Victorians making this happen.
+About GenV Join us in Australia’s largest study of children and parents By taking part, you’ll help researchers get a clearer picture of health and wellbeing.
+GenV is for every parent.
+Every family.
+GenV is a platform for research solutions and a community of Victorian families.
+Over 120,000 children and parents are already taking part.
+For parents Taking part is simple.
+Most of GenV happens in the background.
+We bring together information already collected by services.
+We check in with your family about 2-4 times a year.
+You might also be invited to studies working with GenV, helping us find answers faster.
+We always store your information safely and securely.
+GenV is voluntary.
+You can change your mind at any stage.
+Find out more Hear from our participants “I’ve felt like I’ve joined a real community of people” Hear from some of our wonderful GenV parents, like Meg.
+Meg shared her experience with GenV here.
+How does GenV work?
 01 We seek consent to collect information about you and your baby Information is only collected with your consent.
 A GenV team member will talk you through the process and answer your questions.
 If you decide not to consent at that point, you can join us later.
 02 Information is collected, de-identified and secured Some information and samples are collected when you consent.
 We then start bringing together data that is already held by services and agencies, asking you for information along the way.
 Information is de-identified to separate personal identifiers and research data.
 All information is stored securely and held by the Murdoch Children's Research Institute at The Royal Children’s Hospital.
 03 Researchers look for trends and patterns Researchers use the data to discover the answers to how we can predict, prevent and treat health and wellbeing problems better than we can today.
 04 The insights are used to improve health and wellbeing Research findings are used to make changes to the way health, education and social services are delivered, improving the health and wellbeing of children and their families.
 Our partners and supporters GenV is made possible through the combined capability of: Learn about our history Learn more about our partners Latest News Media centre GenV Newsroom Our media releases showcase the most recent news about programs, announcements and research throughout GenV.
 View articles What's happening at GenV?
 Events and Updates Learn more about how GenV is engaging with and supporting our community.
 View events and updates Spotlight on GenV Features In our spotlight series, we aim to share the stories of the people supporting this world-first research project.
 View featured highlights

 Media centre GenV Newsroom Our media releases showcase the most recent news about programs, announcements and research throughout GenV.
 View articles